Install and Configure Keycloak for ENBUILD SSO

 There are multiple ways to achive that -

-• Expose the keycloak-http service as LoadBalancer - This way the kubernertes will create a external loadbalancer and expose the service on a public IP address.
+service as LoadBalancer - This way the kubernertes will create a external loadbalancer and expose the service on a public IP address. - Create an Ingress resource for the

-• If you have istio deployed and configured in your cluster, then expose it as virtual service.
+service - This way we can use a ingress controller to route traffic to the keycloak service based on the hostname. - If you have istio deployed and configured in your cluster, then expose it as virtual service.
 This is the sample virtaul service configurations you can use

-Note: Make sure to adjust the hosts to the right value to which you want to expose the service.
+to the right value to which you want to expose the service.

 Create a DNS record for the keycloak

-after you have exposed the keycloak-http service using any of the above methods, you can create a DNS record pointing to the public IP address or FQDN of the loadbalncer.
+service using any of the above methods, you can create a DNS record pointing to the public IP address or FQDN of the loadbalncer.

 e.g. if you have exposed the service using the istio virtual service you will need to create a DNS record for this service in your DNS provider.